soumadip-dev/JS-React-notes/scope.md

 ##### Lexical Scoping / Lexical Parsing:
 JavaScript uses lexical scoping, also known as static scoping.
 In lexical scoping, the scope of variables is determined during compile time.
 Although variable values are assigned during the execution phase, the scope of each variable is defined during the compilation phase.
 Therefore, the rules for accessing variables are based on the location where functions and blocks are written in the code.

+| **Scope Chaining**:
+Scope chaining is the process by which JavaScript looks up variable values in the current scope and, if not found, continues searching in the outer scopes, following the chain of scopes until the variable is found or the global scope is reached.
+This is possible because of lexical scoping, where nested functions have access to variables in their outer functions.

 Example:
 ```javascript